ClickioTech/clickio_consent_sdk_flutter/README.md

 );
 ```

-✅ In this code, after successful initialization, the SDK will automatically open the Consent Window, a transparent screen with a WebView containing the consent form.
+✅ In this code, after successful initialization, the SDK will open the Consent Window, a transparent screen with a WebView containing the consent form.

 ---

-## 🛠 Setup and Usage
+## Setup and Usage

 ### App Tracking Transparency (ATT) Permission

-If your app collects and shares user data with third parties for tracking across apps or websites, **you must**:
+`Clickio SDK` supports [three](#example-scenarios) distinct scenarios for handling ATT permissions If your app collects and shares user data with third parties for tracking across apps or websites, **you must**:

-1. Add the `NSUserTrackingUsageDescription` key in your `Info.plist`.
+1. Add the [`NSUserTrackingUsageDescription`](https://developer.apple.com/documentation/BundleResources/Information-Property-List/NSUserTrackingUsageDescription) key in your `Info.plist`.
-2. Choose an ATT permission handling strategy using the `openDialog` method.
+2. Choose an ATT permission handling strategy using the [`openDialog`](#opening-the-consent-dialog) method.

-If you're managing ATT permissions manually and have already added `NSUserTrackingUsageDescription`, you can skip ATT integration here and just use the consent flow.
+If you're managing ATT permissions manually and have already added [`NSUserTrackingUsageDescription`](https://developer.apple.com/documentation/BundleResources/Information-Property-List/NSUserTrackingUsageDescription), you can skip ATT integration here and just use the consent flow.

-👉 See [ User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/) and [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/) for more details.
+👉 See [User Privacy and Data Use](https://developer.apple.com/app-store/user-privacy-and-data-use/) and [App Privacy Details](https://developer.apple.com/app-store/app-privacy-details/) for more details.

 ---